A class of knots with simple $SU(2)$ representations: Binary dihedral representations and the double branched cover

 \section{Binary dihedral representations and the double branched cover}

 Let $K$ be a knot, and let $\Sigma_2(K)$ denote the double branched cover of the knot.
 Recall that we have a short exact sequence of groups

 We shall say that a representation of a group $G$ in a group $H$ is `$H$-abelian' or `has only abelian $H$ representations' if its image in $H$ is contained in an abelian subgroup of $H$, and similarly `$H$-cyclic'.
+In this article the group $G$ will always be some fundamental group, and $H$ will bei either $SO(3)$ or $SU(2)$.
 A representation in $SO(3)$ is called dihedral if its image is contained in a dihedral subgroup of $SO(3)$ -- a group generated by rotations fixing a globally fixed plane, and reflections of that plane.
 A representation in $SU(2)$ is called binary dihedral if its image in $SO(3)$ is dihedral.